H-1B Visa to Green Card: Process, Steps, Timeline & Alternatives

 H-1B to Green Card Processing Times

-The H-1B to green card timeline in 2025 is approximately 2.3–5.1 years.
-The timeline for obtaining a green card through the EB-2 or EB-3 category while on an H-1B visa can vary significantly based on:
+The H-1B to green card timeline in 2026 is approximately 7 months to 2.5 years in the best-case scenario.
+However, the timeline for obtaining a green card from an H-1B Visa varies significantly based on:

-• Processing times for various phases of the process.
+• Processing times for various phases of the process, including the PERM process, I-140 immigrant petition, and I-485 adjustment of status.

 Here’s a general estimate of the various stages:

-The PERM labor certification may be delayed if the Department of Labor conducts an audit.
+The PERM labor certification processing times have increased over the years, and your case can be delayed if the Department of Labor conducts an audit.
 For this reason, it’s crucial to submit all appropriate evidence.
 Working with an experienced attorney can support this.
+This step is skipped for EB-1 and EB-2 NIW green cards.

-• Premium processing can reduce this significantly to 15 days and has a fee of $2,805.
+• Premium processing can reduce this significantly to 15 business days and has a fee of $2,965

 Waiting for Priority Date to Become Current – Varies greatly

-• The I-485 Adjustment of Status processing time is between 8 and 38 months (varies by USCIS service center’s workload).
-See the current wait times for each center.
+• The I-485 Adjustment of Status processing time is around 7.2 months according to USCIS data, but varies depending on the USCIS service center’s workload.
+See the current wait times.

 Ultimately, the processing times vary greatly.
 An EB-2 applicant from Mexico may be able to transition from H-1B to green card status much faster than an Indian EB-3 applicant, who will most likely find themselves waiting over a decade for their green card to process.